-Table 19.505.3.D Multi- unit f amily Design Guidelines and Standards Design Element Design Guideline (Discretionary Process) Design Standard (Objective Process) 8.
-Landscaping Landscaping of multi -unit family developments shou be used to provide a cance for open spaces and courtyards, and to buffer to development from adjacent properties.
+Table 19.505.3.D Multi- unit f amily Design Guidelines and Standards Design Element 8.
+Landscaping Design Guideline (Discretionary Process) Landscaping of multi-unit Design Standard (Objective Process) family developments shou be used to provide a cano for open spaces and courtyards, and to buffer t development from adjacer properties.
 Existing, health trees should be preserved whenever possible.
 Landscape strategies that conserve water shall be included.
-Hardscapes shat be shaded where possible as a means of reducing energy costs (heat island effect) and improving stormwater management Preserved tree(s) must be at least 6 inches in diameter at breast height (DBH) and cannot be listed as a nuisance species in the Milwaukie Native Plant List. b.
-Trees shall be planted to provide, within 5 years, canopy coverage for at least 1/3 of any common open space or courtyard.
+Hardscapes sha be shaded where possible as a means of reducing energy costs (heat island effect) and improving stormwater management PY Preserved tree(s) must be at least 6 inches in diameter at breast height (DBH) and cannot be listed as a nuisance species in the Milwaukie Native Plant List. b.
+Trees shall be planted to provide, within 5 years, canopy coverage for at least 1⁄4 of any common open space or courtyard.
 Compliance with this standard is based on the expected growth of the selected trees. c.
 On sites with a side or rear lot line that abuts an R-10, R-7, or R-5 Zone, landscaping, or a combination of fencing and landscaping, shall be used to provide a